Advances in Deep Concealed Scene Understanding: Deep CSU Models

-\myPara{Network Architecture.} Generally, fully convolutional networks (FCNs~\cite{long2015fully}) are the standard solution for image segmentation as they can receive input of a flexible size and undergo a single feed-forward propagation.
-As expected, FCN-shaped frameworks dominate the primary solutions for COS, which fall into three categories: \textbf{\textit{a) Multi-stream framework}}, shown in~\figref{fig:cos_arch_comparison}~(a), contains multiple input streams to learn multi-source representations explicitly.
-MirrorNet~\cite{yan2021mirrornet} was the first attempt to add an extra data stream as a bio-inspired attack, which can break the camouflaged state.
-Several recent works have adopted a multi-stream approach to improve their results, such as supplying pseudo-depth generation~\cite{wu2023source}, pseudo-edge uncertainty~\cite{kajiura2021improving}, adversarial learning paradigm~\cite{li2021uncertainty}, frequency enhancement stream~\cite{zhong2022detecting}), multi-scale~\cite{pang2022zoom} or multi-view~\cite{zheng2023mffn} inputs, and multiple backbones~\cite{sun2022dqnet}. \textit{\textbf{b) Bottom-up and top-down framework}}, as shown in~\figref{fig:cos_arch_comparison}~(b), uses deeper features to enhance shallower ones gradually in a single feed-forward pass.
+Unlike other supervised settings, CRNet~\cite{he2023weakly} is the only weakly-supervised framework that uses scribble labels as supervision.
+This approach helps to alleviate overfitting problems on limited annotated data. \textit{\textbf{b) Bottom-up and top-down framework}}, as shown in~\figref{fig:cos_arch_comparison}~(b), uses deeper features to enhance shallower ones gradually in a single feed-forward pass.
 For example, C2FNet \cite{sun2021c2fnet} adopts this design to improve concealed features from coarse-to-fine levels.
 In addition, SegMaR \cite{jia2022segment} employs an iterative refinement network with a sub-network based on this strategy.
-Furthermore, other studies~\cite{fan2020camouflaged,ren2023tanet,mei2021camouflaged,wang2022d2cnet,fan2022concealed,qin2022boundary,lin2023frequency,zhai2022deep,chen2022camouflaged,yin2023camoformer,hu2023high,zhang2022tprnet,mei2023distraction,cheng2022attention,chou2022finding,zhang2022camouflaged,xing2023go,huang2023feature} utilized a deeply-supervised strategy~\cite{xie2015holistically,lee2015deeply} on various intermediate feature hierarchies using this framework.
+Furthermore, other studies~\cite{fan2020camouflaged,ren2023tanet,mei2021camouflaged,wang2022d2cnet,fan2022concealed,qin2022boundary,lin2023frequency,zhai2022deep,chen2022camouflaged,yin2023camoformer,hu2023high,zhang2022tprnet,mei2023distraction,cheng2022attention,chou2022finding,zhang2022camouflaged,xing2023go,huang2023feature,he2023camouflaged} utilized a deeply-supervised strategy~\cite{xie2015holistically,lee2015deeply} on various intermediate feature hierarchies using this framework.
 This practical, also utilized by the feature pyramid network~\cite{lin2017feature}, combines more comprehensive multi-context features through dense top-down and bottom-up propagation and introduces additional supervision signals before final prediction to provide more dependable guidance for deeper layers. \textit{\textbf{c) Branched framework}}, shown in~\figref{fig:cos_arch_comparison}~(c), is a single-input-multiple-output architecture, consisting of both segmentation and auxiliary task branches.
 It should be noted that the segmentation part of this branched framework may have some overlap with previous frameworks, such as single-stream~\cite{le2019anabranch} and bottom-up \& top-down~\cite{liu2022modeling,zhang2022preynet,li2021uncertainty,yang2021uncertainty,lv2021simultaneously,lv2023towards,xiang2021exploring,zhai2021mutual,zhuge2022cubenet,ji2022fast,zhou2022feature,zhu2022can,sun2022boundary,ji2023gradient,zhu2021inferring,liu2022boosting,cheng2022attention,zhai2023mglv2,li2022findnet} frameworks.
 For instance, ERRNet~\cite{ji2022fast} and FAPNet~\cite{zhou2022feature} are typical examples of jointly learning concealed objects and their boundaries.
-Since these branched frameworks are closely related to the multi-task learning paradigm, we will provide details.
+Since these branched frameworks are closely related to the multi-task learning paradigm, we will provide further details.